Telehealth for sexual and reproductive wellbeing: benefits and drawbacks

 Interestingly, DRAPP mentions in its privacy policy that data is stored in Lebanon, although it does not specify any contract or decision that legitimizes the transfer from a country like Egypt to Lebanon.

-While telehealth holds great promise for bridging gaps in healthcare access—especially for sensitive areas like sexual and reproductive health (SRHR) in regions where these topics are often stigmatized—its implementation demands careful oversight to ensure that sensitive information, such as health data, is managed ethically and safeguarded against any kind of misuse.
+While telehealth holds great promise for bridging gaps in healthcare access—especially for sensitive areas like sexual and reproductive health in regions where these topics are often stigmatized—its implementation demands careful oversight to ensure that sensitive information, such as health data, is managed ethically and safeguarded against any kind of misuse.

 Without stringent personal data privacy laws in the South West Asia and North Africa region, where surveillance is rampant, patients might be exposed to data breaches, potentially deterring them from seeking vital sexual and reproductive care.